ahuacate/nas-hardmetal/README.md

      * Allow users to access mounted subfolders:  ☑
 3. Repeat steps 1 to 2 for all of the above six folders.

-## Create new Synology User groups
+## 2.0 Create new Synology User groups
+For ease of management I have created a specific user and group explicitly for Proxmox and Virtual Machines in my cluster.

-### Create "homelab" user group
+### 2.1 Create "homelab" user group
-This is a user group for predominately your smart home and home media management software.
-This is not for personal or private data.
+This is a user group for your smart home and home media management software.
+This user group and users are not for personal or private data.

-To create a new group log in to the Synology Desktop and:
+To create a new group log in to the Synology WebGUI interface and:
 1. Open `Control Panel` > `Group` > `Create`
-2. Set User Information as follows:
+2. Set User Information fields as follows:
    * Name: `"homelab"`
    * Description: `"Homelab group"`
 3. Assign shared folders permissions as follows: